Sohampande/Authorization-and-Authentication-Software/README.md

-# Authorization-and-Authentication-Software
-In this project, I created a simple Python program that prompts the user for a user ID and password, then checks and informs them whether their credentials are correct or incorrect.
+# Simple Login Authentication System (Python + Tkinter)
+This project is a basic user authentication system using Python and the Tkinter library for the graphical user interface (GUI).
+It requires users to enter their user ID and password into text fields.
+After the user submits their information, the program checks if the entered credentials match the predefined valid user ID and password.
+Based on the result, it displays a message indicating whether the login attempt was successful or not.
+This project helped me learn the basics of GUI development with Tkinter, handling user input, and implementing simple logic for authentication.